MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

   "scaling_factor": 4.516357
 }
 ```

+### Additional implementation considerations
+The maximum number of tokens processed in the input string is 77.
+Anything past 77 tokens would be cut off before passed to the model.
+The model is using CLIP tokenizer which uses about 3 Latin characters per token.

+The submitted text is embedded into the same latent space as the image.
+This means that strings describing medical images of certain body parts obtained with certain imaging modalities would be embedded close to such images.
+This also means that when building systems on top of MedImageInsight model you should make sure that all your embedding strings are consistent with one another (word order, punctuation).
+For best results with base model strings should follow pattern `<image modality> <anatomy> <exam parameters> <condition/pathology>.`, for example: `x-ray chest anteroposterior Atelectasis.`.

+If you are fine tuning the model, you can change these parameters to better suit your application needs.

+### Supported Image Formats
+The deployed model API supports images stored in PNG format.

+Upon receiving the images the model does pre-processing which involves compressing and resizing the images to 512x512 pixels.

+The preferred format is lossless PNG containing either an 8-bit monochromatic or RGB image.
+For optimization purposes, you can perform resizing on the client side to reduce network traffic.

 ## More Examples
 MedImageInsight is a versatile model that can be applied to a wide range of tasks and imaging modalities.
 For more specific examples of solving a variety of tasks with MedImageInsight see the following interactive Python Notebooks: